almgru/Prilla/README.md

 2. Run `docker-compose -f docker-compose.dev.yml up -d` from the repo root directory.
 3. Wait a minute for everything to build, then access the website at http://localhost:8080 using the username and password specified in `application.properties`.

+## Project Structure

+The project is divided into four components:

+- server, written in Java 16 with Spring Boot
+- chart generator used in /charts, written in Javascript
+- styling for the client side, written in SCSS
+- an Android app for recording snus consumption on the go, written in Kotlin.

 ## Troubleshooting